Air as a Medium: How Weather Changes Signal Paths

 Air changes its character several times within a day.

-the density of air and its refractive conditions shift as well.
+So density and refractive conditions shift as well.

-This difference prevents air from being read as a single corridor.
+This prevents air from being read as a single corridor.

 As a signal passes through,